 The Apostle Paul did not pull punches with his readers:

 For the wages of sin is death, but the free gift of God is eternal life in Christ Jesus our Lord.
 (Romans 6:23, ESV)

 Death.
 There’s that nasty word again.
 And the scripture is not just talking physical death, but eternal death, which is NOT non-existence.
 Biblically, death means separation.
 All good things come from God.
 We are born in a state of separation from God.
 While alive on this earth, all receive what is called “common grace” – good and bad is experienced by all.
 The rain falls on the just and the unjust.
-This gives all people the chance to accept God’s remedy for our condition, His free gift of eternal life.
-But if we die in that condition, we will be eternally separated from God – eternally separated from everything good and beautiful.
-Separated from all peace and comfort.
+This gives all people the opportunity to accept God’s remedy for our condition: His free gift of eternal life.
+But if we die in our sinful condition, we will be eternally separated from God, eternally separated from everything good and beautiful, eternally separated from all peace and comfort.
 Damned.
 If you are a believer, this life is the closest you will come to experiencing the torment of hell.
 If however, you do not believe on Christ, this life is the closest you will ever come to heaven.

 …if you confess with your mouth that Jesus is Lord and believe in your heart that God raised him from the dead, you will be saved.
 For with the heart one believes and is justified, and with the mouth one confesses and is saved.
 For the Scripture says, “Everyone who believes in him will not be put to shame.”
 For there is no distinction between Jew and Greek; for the same Lord is Lord of all, bestowing his riches on all who call on him.
 For “everyone who calls on the name of the Lord will be saved.”
 (Romans 10:9-13)